etothepii4/satisfactory-file-parser/README.md

 # Satisfactory File Parser
 This is an NPM TypeScript Module to parse Satisfactory Files.
 Satisfactory is a game released by Coffee Stain Studios.

-The Module is written entirely in TypeScript and comes with Type Definitions.
+The reporitory is written entirely in TypeScript and comes with Type Definitions.
-Currently, only the built JavaScript and Type Definitions are available.
-But if needed, the TypeScript source can be provided as well in future versions.

 This parser can read, modify and write:
 - Save Files `.sav`